-Catalytic liners can be found in many quality cookers, but what are they and what do they do?
+Catalytic liners can often be found in the ovens of high-end cookers, but what are they and what do they do?

 What are self-cleaning ovens?